Tips for Oktoberfest in Munich: First-time Visitors’ Guide

 Hydrate

 It is not a sprint but a marathon.
 Make sure to stay hydrated.
-If you want to conceal your slowdown of drinking beer, order a Radler.
+If you want to conceal your reduced beer intake, order a Radler.

 Get a table early

-Avoid the times when table reservations change over.
-There will be crowds of people trying to find a new space.
+Avoid times when table reservations change.
+There will be crowds of people looking for a new space.

 Ask a Server for a Table

-Find a server who is not to help you find a table.
-Ask nicely and tell them how many are in your party.
+Find a server who is not there to help you find a table.
+Ask politely and let them know how many are in your party.

-You cannot order a beer or food while standing up.
+You cannot order beer or food while standing.
 The servers will only take orders from people sitting at tables.

 Souvenirs and Memories